jaredcdavis/shellpool/README.md

  - **Interruption**.
 Interrupts are handled gracefully.
-After you interrupt (e.g., Control C), you can `:continue` to keep running the program, or `:q` to terminate the program and return to Lisp as normal.
+After you interrupt (e.g., Control C), you can `:continue` to keep running the program, or `:q` to terminate the sub-program and return to Lisp as normal.

  - **Multithreading**.
 You can safely launch multiple programs from multiple threads.
 Threading support is based on the